 Low-income families can apply for the education tax credit scholarship program.
 It covers educational expenses for a variety of homeschool educational purposes and the largest program is managed by the Children’s Scholarship Fund NH.

 Another program open to low-income families is the Education Freedom Account (EFA), also managed by the CSFNH.
 Participation in the EFA is similar to, but different from home education in critical ways including sending in the annual assessment results, Equal Access is not available, and funds may only be used for approved expenses by approved vendors.
-See our article for more information and contact the CSFNH for the application.
+Participation in the EFA is separate from home education.

 By Michelle Levell